JayBHEDA410/UART--Protocol-/README.md

 # Files
 README.md: This file, contains information about the project.

-transmitter_test/: Folder containing Verilog testbenches to validate the transmitter module.
+transmitter_test/: Folder containing Verilog testbench to validate the transmitter module.

-receiver_test/: Folder containing Verilog testbenches to validate the receiver module.
+receiver_test/: Folder containing Verilog testbench to validate the receiver module.

 # Testing